Administering STAR funding

-Under the Education Act 1989, the Health and Safety in Employment Act 1992, and the Health and Safety in Employment Regulations 1995, boards of trustees are legally responsible for the students who take part in EOTC.
+Under the Education and Training Act 2020, the Health and Safety in Employment Act 1992, and the Health and Safety in Employment Regulations 1995, boards are legally responsible for the students who take part in EOTC.
 The same statutory responsibilities apply to students undertaking STAR activities with external providers or in a workplace.

 "While school boards have overall legal responsibility to provide a safe physical and emotional environments for students … they do not always have direct control over school-related activities.
 Where school management and staff take on active responsibility, they must exercise this responsibility with due care and within board policy.
 When an outside provider is contracted by the board, it is expected that the board will retain overall responsibility and accountability and plan accordingly."